ProstaTD: Bridging Surgical Triplet from Classification to Fully Supervised Detection: Related Work

-The CholecTriplet series, starting from CholecT40~\cite{nwoye2020recognition} and later extended to CholecT45~\cite{nwoye2022cholectriplet2021} and CholecT50~\cite{nwoye2021rendezvous}, represents the most comprehensive existing effort for surgical triplet recognition.
-CholecT50 includes 161,988 annotated triplet instances across 100 classes.
-However, it only provides class labels at the frame level, lacking spatial bounding boxes and standardized temporal boundaries for surgical actions.
-Furthermore, it is limited to a single institution, which restricts its generalizability to more diverse and complex surgical scenarios.
+To our knowledge, CholecT45 and CholecT50 were the only datasets used for surgical triplet research at the procedure level prior to ProstaTD.
+They originate from a subset of cholecystectomy videos in Cholec80, and comprise 146,394 and 161,988 annotated triplet instances across 100 classes, respectively.
+However, the publicly available labels are provided only at the frame level and do not include spatial bounding boxes or explicitly defined temporal boundaries for triplets.
+Although bounding boxes exist for the test set in the CholecTriplet2022 challenge~\citep{nwoye2023cholectriplet2022}, the test annotations are not publicly accessible.
+Participants were required to submit predictions for server-side evaluation to obtain results, without direct access to the ground truth.
+Therefore, CholecT45 and CholecT50 support only surgical triplet classification rather than triplet detection.

+The two prostatectomy resources, ESAD~\citep{bawa2021saras} and PSI-AVA~\citep{valderrama2020tapir}, provide RARP videos, but their original annotations were not designed for surgical triplet detection.
+ESAD includes full bounding boxes, yet many are coarse or group multiple instruments within a single bounding box, while PSI-AVA contains only sparsely annotated frames rather than dense frame-by-frame labels.
+As for other public prostatectomy datasets such as GraSP~\citep{ayobi2025pixel}, TAPIS~\citep{ayobi2023matis}, and SAR-RARP50~\citep{psychogyios2023sar}, they share substantial overlap with PSI-AVA videos and were therefore not incorporated into our ProstaTD dataset.

-The proposed ProstaTD addresses the above limitations and is specifically designed for surgical triplet detection in high-complexity procedures.
-It features dense spatial annotations, clinically standardized action boundaries, and multi-institutional data sources.
-These attributes enable precise triplet localization, consistent temporal labeling, and broad generalizability, supporting a more robust and structured analysis of surgical videos.
+The proposed ProstaTD addresses these limitations and is specifically designed for triplet detection in high-complexity procedures.
+It is substantially larger than existing datasets, featuring 196,490 annotated surgical triplet instances (see Fig.~\ref{fig:mydataset}).
+In addition, it offers dense spatial annotations, clinically standardized temporal triplet boundaries, and data collected from multiple institutions.
+These attributes enable precise localization, consistent temporal labeling, and broad generalizability, which together support more robust and structured analysis of surgery.